 Change how a chart is sorted in a Power BI report

-In a Power BI report, you can sort most visualizations alphabetically by the names of the categories in the chart, or by the numeric values of each category.
-For example, this chart is sorted by the category store name.
+Visuals can be sorted alphabetically by the names of the categories in the visual, or by the numeric values of each category.
+For example, this chart is sorted alphabetically by the X-axis category store Name.

 Saving changes you make to sort order

-If, however, the Reset to default button is greyed out, that means the report designer has disabled the ability to save (persist) your changes.
+If however, the Reset to default button is greyed out, that means the report designer has disabled the ability to save (persist) your changes.

 Sorting using other criteria

 Sometimes, you want to sort your visual using a different field (that isn't included in the visual) or other criteria.
 For example, you might want to sort by month in sequential order (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).

 - To learn how to sort by another field in the dataset, and you have edit permissions to the report, see Sort by column in Power BI Desktop.

 - If you are the report designer, you can create new columns in the dataset to address sorting issues with values such as dates and numbers.
 Contact information for the designer can be found by selecting the report name from the header bar.